mlinproduction/mlinproduction.github.io/2020/index.md

 ## Instructors <a name="instructors"></a>

-[**Bernat Garcia Larrosa**](https://www.linkedin.com/in/bernat-garcia-larrosa-9322869b/): Degree in mathematics and industrial engineer.
-Former data scientist at Diari ARA and LaVanguardia.com.
+[**Bernat Garcia Larrosa**](https://www.linkedin.com/in/bernat-garcia-larrosa-9322869b/): Degree in Mathematics and Industrial Engineering.
+Former Data Scientist at Diari ARA and LaVanguardia.com.
 Current Director of Big Data at yaencontre.

+[**Aleix Ruiz de Villa**](https://www.linkedin.com/in/aleixr/): PhD in Mathematics.
+Founder of the Barcelona Data Science and Machine Learning
+Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
+Former Head of Data Science at LaVanguardia.com, SCRM (Lidl) and Onna.
+Currently a consultant specialising in causal inference projects.

 [**Tristana Sondon**](https://www.linkedin.com/in/tristanasondon/):  PhD in Computational Physics.
-Former Academic Researcher, has been working for the past 5 years in Management consulting on areas of Data Science for banking, retail and ecommerce companies.
-Currently is Data Science Lead in the area of Revenue Management and Dynamic Pricing.
+A former Academic Researcher, she has been working for the past 5 years in Management consulting on areas of Data Science for banking, retail and ecommerce companies.

-[**Aleix Ruiz de Villa**](https://www.linkedin.com/in/aleixr/): PhD in mathematics.
-Founder of the Barcelona Data Science and Machine Learning Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
-Ex Head of Data Science of LaVanguardia.com, SCRM (Lidl) and Onna.
-Currently he is a consultant specialising in causal inference projects.
+ Currently a Data Science Lead in the area of Revenue Management and Dynamic Pricing.

 [**Arnau Tibau Puig**](https://www.linkedin.com/in/atibaup/): PhD in Electrical Engineering and flamenco lover.
-Former Principal Engineer at @WalmartLabs, Lead DS at Quantifind, both in the SF Bay Area.
-Current Head of Data Science at letgo, Barcelona.
+Former Principal Engineer at
+@WalmartLabs, Lead Data Scientist at Quantifind, both in the San Francisco Bay Area, CA. Current Head of Data Science at letgo, Barcelona.

 ## Registration information <a name="registration"></a>